 Now a bustling conurbation known locally as Trojmiasto (Tri-city), each of the individual members has its own specific history.
 While colonisation in the Gdańsk area dates back to the 7th century when it was a small group of fishing hamlets, Gdynia’s history was changed dramatically as a result of the Treaty of Versailles less than one hundred years ago.

-10th Century The first Christian mission comes to the small fishing village of Gdańsk.
-The Bishop of Prague, Adalbert, christens the inhabitants with the year 997 commonly accepted as the year that Gdańsk was founded.
+10th Century Adalbert, The Bishop of Prague, christens the inhabitants of what is recorded as ‘gyddanzyc’ by his biographer, Johannes Canaparius, with the year 997 commonly accepted as the year that Gdańsk was founded.

 13th Century Gdańsk welcomes vessels from England, Sweden and the Walloon Lands.
 The Teutonic Knights penetrate Polish regions from the west in 1226.
 Gdynia is first mentioned under the name Gdina as a fishing village in 1253.
 The bishop’s document which mentions it says that it belonged to Oksywie, the oldest settlement in the area dating from the first half of the 8th century.
 Today Oksywie is a part of Gdynia.

 Although human settlement in what is now Sopot can be traced back over 2,500 years and a fort is known to have existed between the 7th and 11th centuries, it isn’t until the 13th century that the first recorded mention of Sopot can be found.

 14th Century The Teutonic Knights make a treacherous assault on Gdańsk in 1308.
 The Knights also crown Malbork, 60km south, the capital of their Teutonic state.
 In 1361 Gdańsk joins the Hanseatic League, a mercantile organisation, and its sea port prospers.